MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1028-enum-storage-should-be-int32.md

 ## Cause

-The underlying type of a public enumeration is not <xref:System.Int32?displayProperty=fullName>.
+The underlying type of an enumeration is not <xref:System.Int32?displayProperty=fullName>.

+By default, this rule only looks at public enumerations, but this is [configurable](#configurability).

 ## Rule description